Cathesilta/A-Life-Long-Financial-Coach/README.md

 #### Contribution Policy

-You have suggestion about how to make a plan (either financially, empirically, or intuitively), even if you can't code, don't be hesitate to write an issue.
+If you have suggestions on how to improve the plan (financially, empirically, or intuitively), even if you're not skilled in coding, please don't hesitate to submit an issue.

-If you want to contribute to this repository, please write complete annotations for your code.
-If you contribute a script file, please write what does the file do in the head lines of the file.
-And please name the files, functions and variables well.
-I've not trained to code strictly, but at least my code and I hope your code conforms with the basic concepts from "Code Complete".
+If you're interested in contributing to this repository, we kindly ask that you provide comprehensive annotations for your code.
+For script files, please include a description of the file's purpose in the header comments.
+Additionally, we request that you use clear and descriptive names for files, functions, and variables.
+While I may not adhere strictly to every coding standard, my code—and I hope yours as well—follows the fundamental principles outlined in "Code Complete."
+If you're not familiar with the book, its core message is to "check your code to ensure it doesn't require excessive effort to understand."